FE2B

 Super-hydrophobic surfaces for drag reduction

-I have also worked on sustainability of air pockets in the crevices on super-hydrophobic surface by controlling the air saturation level of the incoming water flow to get sustained drag reduction.
-It has been shown there that the shape and depth of air water interface affects the wall drag.
+I have also worked on the sustainability of air pockets in the crevices on super-hydrophobic surface by controlling the air saturation level of the incoming water flow to get sustained drag reduction.
+It has been shown there that the shape and depth of the air-water interface affect the wall drag.

 Investigating the flow physics of air curtains using experimental and numerical methods